 - Credit: Niagara Parks

 - Take a picture at the Queen’s Royal Park gazebo.
-It provides sweeping views of Lake Ontario and sometimes the Toronto Skyline, adding to its reputation for being visually beautiful and a place to relax.
+It provides sweeping views of Lake Ontario and, sometimes, the Toronto Skyline, adding to its reputation as a visually beautiful place to relax.

 - Hike through Woodend Conservation Area and sweeping vistas of Lake Ontario and Niagara Escarpment slopes.